 You can also use your journal to send messages to your Work Coach, and they can use it to reply or send their own messages to you.

 These online conversations will be saved here so that you and your Work Coach can look back to see what you have agreed.

 If there is anything important in your journal that you would not want to lose, screen shot it and save it somewhere safe.
-If you do not know how to do this, contact us for help.

 If you are required to look for work, you will set up an account on a website called Find a job.

 You can use this site to look for work and keep a record of some of the things you’ve done to find a job.